-One of the biggest concern for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.
+One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 As a beginner in the online space, this might also be your biggest concern.